SaraRands/sararands-site/index.md

 Sometimes the shift is sudden:

 - a breakup or divorce you didn’t see coming
-- career burnout that hits harder than expected
+- career burnout that hits hard
 - a diagnosis that rearranges everything
 - a moment when you realize you can't keep going the way you have